The drama triangle: Engaging in the same pattern of destructive behaviours during times of conflict.

 Try positioning yourself in the winners triangle by changing your behaviour and setting consistent healthy boundaries and notice the change within yourself and the people around you.

 If this article interests you and you would like to know more about Transactional Analysis, I recommend the following book for further reading.
-Click the image to direct you to the exact link, if you decide to make a purchase through this link I will receive a small commission.

 I’m Lizandra Leigertwood and I’m a counsellor and psychotherapist from my private practice in St Albans and I also work online.
 I help individuals and couples to improve their relationships through better communication and making effective change.
 You can find out more about me and how I work here.